Algorithmic Forecasting of Extreme Heat Waves: Research Design

 Starting with the heat wave at the top representing the month of June, 2021, the post-test is the mean surface temperature for \emph{each grid cell} over the 4 last days of the month.
 The pre-test is the mean surface temperature \emph{for each grid cell} over the 4 sequential days immediately preceding the first post-test day.
-In both cases, means are used to help remove random variation in noisy measures of daily surface temperatures.
+In both cases, means are used to help remove random variation in noisy measures of daily surface temperatures or variation too transient to be associated systematically with an extreme heat wave.
+The terms ``pre-test'' and ``post-test'' are common in experiments and observational studies seeking to estimate causal relationships.
+Our goal is to improve forecasting validity, which does not require estimates of cause and effect.
+Substantial associations between outcomes and outcome precursors can be sufficient.
+However, causal reasoning can often help to better formulate how the data are curated and organized.

 Having a pre-test as well as a post-test confers benefits discussed in the next section.
-All of the predictor values are taken from 14 days before the beginning of the true heat wave.
-The same 144 grid cells constitute the post-test, pre-test, and lagged predictors.
+Based on past research (Li et al., 2034), all of the predictor values are taken from 14 days before the beginning of the true heat wave.
+We consider whether they are promising extreme heat wave precursors 2 weeks in advance.
+Other lag sizes are certainly possible and worth exploring.
+The same 144 grid cells constitute the post-test, pre-test, and lagged predictor observations.

-Faux Heat Wave 1, shown as the middle blue line, has the same design configuration as the heat wave, but is shifted \emph{back} in time 4 days before the extreme heat began.
+Faux Heat Wave 1, shown as the middle blue line, has the same design configuration as the actual heat wave, but is shifted \emph{back} in time 4 days before the extreme heat began.
 Its post-test does not include the extreme heat wave, which provides one answer to the question ``compared to what?''
-Faux Heat Wave 2 at the bottom of Figure~\ref{fig:Designs_PNW} also has the same design configuration as the extreme heat wave, but is shifted \emph{forward} in time one month to July, 2021 such that the extreme June heat wave also is not included in the post-test.
+Faux Heat Wave 2 at the bottom also has the same design configuration as the extreme heat wave, but is shifted \emph{forward} in time one month to July, 2021, such that the extreme June heat wave also is not included in the post-test.
 It provides as second answer to the question ``compared to what?''
-For both faux heat waves, the same 144 grid cells constitute the post-test, pre-test, and lagged predictors.
+For both faux heat waves, the same 144 grid cells constitute the post-test, pre-test, and lagged predictor observations.